-How does the World and India Fare with Plastic Waste and Pollution?
+How do the World and India Fare with Plastic Waste and Pollution?

 The World Plastic Pollution

 While the usage of plastic has been growing over the years, efforts are being made to find ways to recycle waste.
 The result, however, is not too encouraging.
-Below are the statistics by Geyser et al (year 2010) –
+Below are the statistics by Geyser (for the year 2010) –

 - Plastic Produced in the world – 381 MT